MahdiNouraie/Bayesian-Stability-Selection/README.md

 ### File Descriptions:

 **1. `Synthetic_data.R`**
-This script generates synthetic datasets and applies stability selection using the elastic net.
-It monitors variable selection frequencies across the generated datasets.
+This script generates synthetic data sets and applies stability selection using the elastic net.
+It monitors variable selection frequencies across the generated data sets.
 Bayesian stability selection is then implemented to infer the inclusion probabilities of variables.

 **2. `Riboflavin_1.R`**
-This script applies Bayesian stability selection using RLARS (Randomised Lasso) and non-informative priors on the riboflavin dataset.
+This script applies Bayesian stability selection using RLARS and non-informative priors on the riboflavin data set.
 It reproduces the results presented in Table 1 of the paper.

 **3. `Riboflavin_2.R`**
-In this script, Bayesian stability selection is performed using RLARS with informative priors on the riboflavin dataset.
-It replicates the results reported in Table 2 of the paper.
+In this script, Bayesian stability selection is performed using RLARS with informative priors on the riboflavin data set.
+It reproduces the results presented in Table 2 of the paper.

 **4. `Rat_1.R`**
 This script uses Bayesian stability selection with RLARS and non-informative priors on the rat microarray data.
-The results align with those detailed in Table 3 of the paper.
+It reproduces the results presented in Table 3 of the paper.

 **5. `Rat_2.R`**
 This script begins by removing outliers from the rat microarray data using an isolation tree algorithm.
 Bayesian stability selection is then applied with LASSO and non-informative priors to the cleaned data.
-The results correspond to Table 4 of the paper.
+It reproduces the results presented in Table 4 of the paper.

 ---